LearnOnDemandSystems/guides/cloud-slice/cloud-slice.md

    1. Set the **Name** filter options to **Does**, **Equal**, and the name of the managed Cloud Subscription you want to add to the pool.
    2. Select **Is Not** from the drop down options next to the **Provisioned From Pass** filter.
    3. Click **Search** to search for the managed Cloud Subscription you want to add.
-   4. Check the check box next to the managed Cloud Subscription in the search results.
+   4. Check the check box next to the managed Cloud Subscription(s) in the search results.
    5. Click **OK** to add the checked Cloud Subscription(s) to the Cloud Subscription Pool.

    ![Find a managed Cloud Subscription to add to the pool](images/lod-cloud-subscription-pool-cloud-subscriptions-choose.png)

-7. Repeat steps 5 and 6 for each managed Cloud Subscription that you want to add to the pool.
+7. If necessary, repeat steps 5 and 6 for each managed Cloud Subscription that you want to add to the pool.

 8. Click on **Save** to save the Cloud Subscription Pool in LOD.